 Like any traditional cheesecake, we start with a biscuit/cracker base.
 This is super easy to make, all you have to keep in mind is that the biscuit butter ratio is 2:1, so the butter will be half of the amount of the biscuits used.

 With cheesecakes, gelatine is not always compulsory.
-In fact, once refrigerated, the cheesecake will settle nicely anyway, but I decided to use the gelatin to make sure the cake looks perfect on the big day.
-After all, we had some little guests to impress, right?
+In fact, once refrigerated, the cheesecake will settle nicely anyway, but I decided to use the gelatine to make sure the cake looks perfect.

 All you need to do after is top the cheesecake, and let it set in the fridge for a few hours, although ideally would be overnight.
 It settles a lot quicker, but it's best to let the cake in the fridge to be nice and cool before serving.